codingtherapist/HugoBlog/content/posts/CoffeeChats/index.en.md

   enable: false
 ---

-This blog post was originally posted on Hashnode on May 3, 2022 at https://codingtherapy.hashnode.dev/what-i-learned-from-10-coffee-chats-with-software-engineers

 In my quest to dive deeper into learning about the Software Engineering field, I reached out to some friends I knew who graduated from a full-stack web development boot camp.
 I also reached out to everyone I knew in the tech field IRL.
 This included devs on Twitter who were offering their time to chat over the past few months.

 ![Liam Nelson on phone with caption I dont know who you are but we can have coffee and chat](https://cdn.hashnode.com/res/hashnode/image/upload/v1651103794280/-MX6vZdXT.jpeg)

+Note: This blog post was originally posted on Hashnode on May 3, 2022 at https://codingtherapy.hashnode.dev/what-i-learned-from-10-coffee-chats-with-software-engineers

 My goals for meeting with individuals in the tech field were to: